zadarastorage/zadara-examples/k8s/eksd/README.md

 # EKS-D automated deployment
-Below is an example (not OOTB production-grade solution) for an EKS-D automated deployment over zCompute - facilitating cloud integration with ASG scaling, instance labeling & lifecycle, native load balancing and built-in storage abilities with the AWS EBS CSI driver.
+Below is an example (not OOTB production-grade solution) for an EKS-D automated deployment over zCompute - facilitating cloud integration with dynamic ASG scaling, instance labeling & lifecycle, native load balancing, built-in storage capabilities and optional Kasten K10 as a backup & restore solution.

 ## Known limitations
 * zCompute minimal version is **23.08** (previous versions will not support the EKS-D initialization phase which is implemented in Step #2) in VSC-mode